jonathanwoahn/change-key-case/README.md

 # Description
 Utility used to change the case of keys in an object to any other case.
-Performs a deep clone of the object, handling nested objects and arrays
+Performs a deep modification of the original object, changing the keys of all nested objects, arrays, and objects within arrays

 # Install
 ```